-The board of directors of the Company has delegated certain duties and responsibilities to the EMEA Risk Management Committee ("ERMC").
-The ERMC receives mandate from the Global Risk Management Committee ("GRMC") to assist RIL executive management in the oversight of the risks in the Company.
+The Chief Risk Officer of the Company attends the EMEA Risk Management Committee ("ERMC").
+The ERMC receives mandate from the Global Risk Management Committee ("GRMC") to assist RIIL executive management in the oversight of the risks in the Company.

 The ERMC, acting in its oversight capacity, is authorized and directed to review, evaluate, monitor, and oversee operational risks for the Company.
 Although its primary focus is oversight of operational risk, the ERMC is also authorized to review and escalate investment and credit risks to the Investment Risk Committee ("IRC") and the Credit Risk Committee ("CRC").
 For items not covered by functional risk committees (i.e. Operational Risk Committee ("ORC"), IRC and CRC), the ERMC is authorized to report to the GRMC and the EMEA Executive Group ("EEG").
 The ERMC also reports on all items covered by its remit to the Company.